jsenv/core/docs/building/readme.md

 _buildDirectoryRelativeUrl_ is **required**.

-## entryPointMap
+## entryPoints

-_entryPointMap_ is an object describing the project files you want to read and their destination in the build directory.
+_entryPoints_ is an object describing the project files you want to read and their destination in the build directory.

-_entryPointMap_ is **required**.
+_entryPoints_ is **required**.

-_entryPointMap_ keys are relative to project directory and values are relative to build directory.
+_entryPoints_ keys are relative to project directory and values are relative to build directory.

 ## format